vmurigneu/LPS_typing_Illumina/README.md

 ### 1. Read trimming

 The raw Illumina reads are trimmed using [fastp](https://github.com/OpenGene/fastp) v0.24.0.

 ### 2. Illumina reads quality metrics

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used to compute Illumina read metrics for each barcode on the trimmed reads.
+[MultiQC](https://github.com/MultiQC/MultiQC) is used to produce a report containing the FastQC results for all the samples.

 ### 3. Genome assembly using Shovill